Sidrón Cave: Morphology

 Morphologically, the El Sidrón humans show a large number of Neanderthal lineage-derived features even though certain traits place the sample at the limits of Neanderthal variation.
 Integrating the El Sidrón human mandibles into the larger Neanderthal sample reveals a north–south geographic patterning.
 The cave is in the northern portion, southern Neanderthals show broader faces with increased lower facial heights.

 Ontogeny

 The relatively well-preserved specimen of a juvenile Neanderthal recovered from the Galería del Osario, El Sidrón J1, allowed researchers to study the ontogeny of Neanderthals.
 By analyzing its dentition, researchers estimate that El Sidrón J1 was between 7 and 8 years old at the time of death.
-Around 36% of the juvenile specimen's remains was recovered, including key cranial, dental and vertebral column elements.
+Around 36% of the juvenile specimen's remains were recovered, including key cranial, dental and vertebral column elements.
 138 fossil elements were recovered, including 30 dental elements and a complete mandible.
 Based on the robustness of the specimen, researchers guess that the specimen was likely male.